In remembrance: Notable local deaths of 2019 in Aiken County

 Busbee served as the Aiken Fire Chief from February 1964 to July 1970, when he was named the first director of the Aiken Department of Public Safety.

-With Busbee at the helm, Public Safety become a Class 2 Fire Department, the first of its kind in South Carolina, in 1982.
+With Busbee at the helm, Public Safety become a Class 2 Fire Department, first in South Carolina, in 1982.
 He also worked to get the agency national accreditation in March 1998.

 He led the department until his retirement in February 1999.
 Even after his retirement, Chief Busbee served his community.
 He became a volunteer firefighter and held a part-time position as business license inspector until 2014.